-There are some good examples in the assessment where long-term data has been used around flooding, the ageing population, economic change and climate change.
-It is positive to see the section on 'What we know and can predict about the future'.
-There is wide variability in how this section has been filled in, and in many cases, not filled in, with sections citing statutory frameworks, planned interventions rather than a forward focus on key challenges to well-being over the medium to long-term.
+There are some good examples in the assessment where long term data has been used around flooding, ageing population, economic change and climate change.
+It is positive to see the section on 'what we know and can predict about the future'.
+There is wide variability in how this section has been filled in, and in many cases, not filled in, with sections citing statutory frameworks, planned interventions rather than a forward focus on key challenges to well-being over the medium to long term.

-Authors of these sections should be encouraged to interpret the data to provide a clearer message on the longer-term implications of the 'issue' for well-being in Flintshire.
-We would also encourage you to identify gaps in your understanding of long-term trends (see comments in point 11).
+Authors of these sections should be encouraged to interpret the data to provide a clearer message on the longer term implications of the 'issue' to well-being in Flintshire.
+We would also encourage you to identify gaps in your understanding of long term trends (see comments in point 11).

 The Welsh Government will be producing their Future Trends Report in May 2017.
-The current plan is to include 6 key themes: population, economy, natural resources and climate change, health, land use and infrastructure and societal change.
-As it develops your assessment will need to take account of data included in this, but should aim to provide a clearer emphasis on long-term challenges to well-being in the initial assessment published in the coming months.
+The current plan is to include 6 key themes: Population, Economy, Natural Resources & Climate Change, Health, Land Use & Infrastructure & Societal Change.
+As it develops your assessment will need to take account of data included in this, but should aim to provide a clearer emphasis on long term challenges to well-being in the initial assessment published in the coming months.